 EPA’s pending approval of California’s vehicle bans

 What the policy does: The State of California in 2022 finalized regulations (Advanced Clean Cars II or ACC II) that would fully ban sales of new gasoline, diesel, flex fuel and traditional hybrid vehicles by 2035.
 California’s new ban would begin phasing in with model year 2026 vehicles and become more aggressive every year until 100% of new car sales in California meet the state’s definition of a “zero emission vehicle.”
 The one barrier to California’s plan is the federal government.
-California has to get federal authorization from President Biden’s EPA, in the form of a Clean Air Act waiver, to enact its ban.
+California has to get federal authorization from the EPA, in the form of a Clean Air Act waiver, to enact its ban.

-It is up to the Biden administration whether one “super state,” California, gets to ban sales of new gas cars for half the country and whether California’s policies will be allowed to continue threatening jobs in places like Michigan and Ohio, states that have intentionally never embraced California’s vehicle extremism.
+It is up to the Biden administration whether one “super state,” California, gets to ban sales of new gas cars for much of the country and whether California’s policies will be allowed to continue threatening jobs in places like Michigan and Ohio, states that have intentionally never embraced California’s vehicle extremism.

 Additional reading: